ryscet/old_pyseries/docs/index.rst

 Overwiev
 ^^^^^^^^
-pySeries is a package for statistical analysis of EEG time-series data.
-Developed for neuro- and cognitive-science academics looking for a quick start into EEG data analysis with python.
+pySeries is a package for statistical analysis of EEG data.
+Usefull for neuro- and cognitive-science academics looking for a quick start into EEG data analysis with python.

-This package is still before initial release.
-Work in progress
+This package is an initial release.
+Testing in progress

 API
 ^^^
 .. toctree::
    :maxdepth: 2

-   ReadData
+   pyseries.ReadData
-   Preprocess
+   pyseries.Preprocess
-   Analyze
+   pyseries.Analyze

 Examples
 ^^^^^^^^